-Kingston is the largest city of the region, and offers the richest range of amenities, from high culture to popular entertainment, from its symphony orchestra to its street fairs.
+Kingston is the largest city of the region, and offers the richest range of amenities, from high culture, theatre, to popular entertainment, from its symphony orchestra to its street fairs.
 Kingston is a university town and a tourist destination, vibrant in the winter with throngs of young people, vibrant in the summer with throngs of visitors.
 The city has historic character and a scenic situation.

 When Paul Malo originally created this community page, he placed photographs on the page with descriptive text.
 In December 2008, when the new format for ThousandIslandsLife.com was given a new look, we present the original photographs in a slide show format, and we have placed the text in the list below.
 Over time, we will make additional changes.